docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 See [supervisorctl's documentation](http://supervisord.org/running.html#running-supervisorctl).

 ### How can I sync container with host date/time?
+Timezone?

-Share the host's [`/etc/localtime`](https://www.freedesktop.org/software/systemd/man/localtime.html) descriptor with the mail-server container, using a volume:
+Share the host's [`/etc/localtime`](https://www.freedesktop.org/software/systemd/man/localtime.html) with the docker-mailserver container, using a Docker volume:

 ```
 volumes:
   - /etc/localtime:/etc/localtime:ro
 ```

 ### What is the file format?